-- When U-Boot sees the a2f-upgrade.dat file in the boot partition at startup, it initiates an A2F upgrade procedure via the A2F JTAG pins.
-This procedure is performed with Flash remapping logic turned off (so that U-Boot has direct access to the Flash and U-Boot image 0 is always the active one).
-Also, the built-in i.MX287 watchdog timer is enabled during the upgrade so that if the upgrade process gets stuck, the ShMM-700 still has a potential to recover. - If the upgrade is successful, U-Boot boots Linux from the current image set.
+- If the upgrade is successful, U-Boot boots Linux from the current image set.
 When Linux boots, it performs some basic tests, and if everything works as expected, it disables the built-in i.MX287 watchdog timer and turns on the Flash remapping logic.
-It then restores the contents of the first U-Boot partition (if the backup file is present) and renames the A2F upgrade file on the boot partition to a2f-auto-rollback.dat to complete the upgrade process. - If an a2f-auto-rollback.dat file was already present, it is renamed as a2f-manual-rollback.dat before overwriting it with the current upgrade file.
-This allows a manual rollback procedure to be initiated by invoking the rupgrade utility running in the --upgrade-a2f mode with the file a2f-manual-rollback.dat as the parameter.
+It then restores the contents of the first U-Boot partition (if the backup file is present) and renames the SmartFusion cSoC upgrade file on the boot partition to a2f-auto-rollback.dat to complete the upgrade process. - If an a2f-auto-rollback. dat file was already present, it is renamed as a2f-manualrollback. dat before overwriting it with the current upgrade file.
+This allows a manual rollback procedure to be initiated by invoking the rupgrade utility running in the --upgrade-a2f mode with the file a2f-manual-rollback. dat as the parameter.
 The UBIFS Boot volume may need to be explicitly mounted first. - If the upgrade process is interrupted or an error is detected, the ShMM-700 will get reset with the Flash remapping logic turned off.
 As a result, it will boot from partition 0, and U-Boot will detect that Flash remapping logic is turned off.
 In this case, it will try to revert to the previous image by repeating the above steps with the auto-rollback image file name (a2f-auto-rollback.dat).

-NOTE: the A2F060 upgrade images provided by Pigeon Point Systems are encrypted with a private AES key.
-This key is pre-programmed in the A2F060 device on the ShMM-700R during manufacturing.
-As a consequence, A2F060 upgrade images that were not built by PPS cannot be installed onto the A2F060 device on the ShMM-700R.
+Note: the SmartFusion cSoC upgrade images provided by nVent are encrypted with a private AES key.
+This key is pre-programmed in the SmartFusion cSoC device on the ShMM-700R during manufacturing.
+As a consequence, the SmartFusion cSoC upgrade images that are not built by nVentr cannot be installed onto the ShMM-700R SmartFusion cSoC device.
 Attempting to do so will result in a failed upgrade.